What to Do When Alzheimer’s Patients Hit

 Find Out Where Such Behavior Is Coming From

 In order to effectively manage the behavior of Alzheimer’s patients, it is important to find out what triggered the behavior.
 Besides that, it is also important to know what hitting means.
 Are they scared, hungry or thirsty?
 Are they reacting to something uncomfortable in the environment?
 When a patient strikes a person, it is often because of their distress even from remembering their past memories.
 Hitting could be a result of frustration since simple memories are fading away.

-It may be difficult to know exactly what caused their lashing out.
+It may be difficult to know exactly what caused them to lash out.
 But it is necessary if you want to avoid any future instances of hitting.
 With time, you will be able to see patterns know what the triggers are, and eventually be able to avoid the common triggers that cause them to be angry.
 Most Alzheimer’s patients are not aware they have the disease or that anything is even wrong with them.

 Ignore The Angry Behavior